-- Verify you do not have Portal for ArcGIS, ArcGIS Server, ArcGIS Data Store or Web Adaptors named portal or server installed on the machine.
+- Verify you do not have Portal for ArcGIS, ArcGIS Server, ArcGIS Data Store or web adaptors named portal or server installed on the machine.
+The builder will install two web adaptors with default names of portal and server.
+If you choose to specify alternate web adaptor names, ensure those names are not already used for web adaptors installed on the machine.

 - Verify that your machine has a supported operating system installed.
 For more information, see the system requirements.

-- Verify that your machine has .NET Framework 4.5 or later installed.
-The .NET Extension Support Feature is automatically installed with ArcGIS Server and can be used to develop and deploy .NET Server Object Extensions (SOEs) and Server Object Interceptors (SOIs).
+- Verify that your machine has Microsoft .NET installed.
+The .NET Extension Support feature is automatically installed with ArcGIS Server and can be used to develop and deploy .NET server object extensions (SOEs) and server object interceptors (SOIs).

 - Verify that your machine has at least 16 GB of RAM.

 - Obtain the following files from My Esri:

 - An authorization file for ArcGIS Server Standard or Advanced.
 This file can be in either ECP or PRVC format.